- 05 Jun 2023

 - A Due on date on all invoices

-The Period defines the billing period covered by the invoice if it includes one or more plans.
-It starts on the customer's contract billing day and ends based on the contract's default billing period.
+The Period dates are the time period covered by the invoice if it includes one or more plans.
+It starts on the contract's billing day and ends based on the contract's default billing period.

-You can edit the Period dates on any invoice without affecting the related plan and contract dates.
+You can edit the Period dates on any invoice without affecting the related plan or contract dates.

-It defaults to the current date for invoices that you issue manually or invoices that we automatically issue when customers make purchases and pay for them through the Members Portal.
+The invoice Date is the day you issue the invoice.
+It defaults to the current date for invoices that you issue manually and invoices that we automatically issue when customers make purchases and pay for them through the Members Portal.

-It defaults to the contract's billing day on invoices we automatically issued to members for their contracts.
+It defaults to the contract's billing day on invoices we automatically issue for contracts.

-The Due on date defines when the invoice status switches from Unpaid to Due.
+The Due on date defines when the invoice status switches from Unpaid to Due in Nexudus.

 Unless the customer has enough credit to cover the invoice or they manually paid the invoice on the Members Portal, no payment starts processing before the invoice becomes due.